geekzter/synapse-network/README.md

 ```
 ./scripts/load_data.ps1
 ```
+If the script fails, you can run it multiple times - it will only load tables not populated yet.
 Alternatively, follow the manual steps [documented here](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/load-data-from-azure-blob-storage-using-copy).

 Now you can log on the the AWS VM.
 The username is `Administrator`.
 Use configuration data from Terraform to get the password and public IP address: